SIX-MEMBER COUNCIL FORM OF GOVERNMENT

 425 N 490 E, 84624-5609

-Currently serving in his second term as a City Council Member, having first served from 2006-2009, then elected for another four years from 2014-2017.
+Currently serving in his third term as a City Council Member, having first served from 2006-2009, 2014-2017 then elected for another four years from 2018-2021.
 Mr. Chase's council assignments include city beautification and streets department.

 Council Member J. Travis Keel